Revolutionizing Future Connectivity: A Contemporary Survey on AI-empowered Satellite-based Non-Terrestrial Networks in 6G: AI and Its Relevance to NTN Challenges

-There are a number of SL algorithms to train the model.
-Regression \cite{reg} is a statistical method that investigates the relationship between a dependent (target) variable to one or more independent (given) variables.
-In this method, the functional mapping between inputs and outputs is estimated by minimizing the error between the predicted and actual outputs.
+\textit{ML Approaches:} There are a number of SL algorithms to train the model.
 Linear regression \cite{linreg} focuses on regression problems, whereas logistic regression \cite{logreg} focuses on classification problems.
 Decision tree is used in classification problems by forming a tree-like structure to learn the best split at every node level based on a statistical measure like information gain \cite{dec-tree}.
 The classification starts at the root node and traverses down along the branches based on intermediate decisions till the leaf nodes which represent the final classification decisions.
 Naive Bayes Model \cite{naive} is a form of a simple probabilistic classifier that uses the Bayesian Theorem to decide the classes under the strong assumption of feature independence.
 It is very useful, especially in high-dimensional classification problems.
 Support Vector Machine (SVM) \cite{svm} is another important type of classifier that decides the splitting hyperplane between different classes by maximizing the distances between the nearest data point (in both classes) and the hyperplane.